Eric Bakker N.D.June 8, 2022

 img

+Treating Constipation with Yogurt is inexpensive and simple.
 Yogurt is beneficial not just for those who suffer from constipation but also for the general health of the gastrointestinal system.
 Years of experience as a naturopath have led me to the conclusion that yoghurt is one of the most beneficial cultured foods for the digestive tract.
 Studies have shown that fermented food products like yoghurt can have a most positive impact on human microbiome.
 A 2014 study has shown that fermented food products like yoghurt can improve the irritable bowel syndrome state, making it a beneficial addition to the diet.

 There are those people who just don’t like yoghurt.
 Some people with leaky gut syndrome cannot consume yoghurt because the dairy proteins that “escape” pose a threat to the immune system.
 Some individuals have lactase insufficiency, which causes them to experience bloating and diarrhoea after consuming foods containing milk.
 This means their body does not produce enough of the enzyme lactose, that breaks the sugar lactase down.

-Some customers have told me that when they initially began eating yoghurt, they were much more constipated.
+Some people have told me that when they initially began eating yoghurt, they were much more constipated.
 However, if you keep at it for a time, you will eventually no longer experience this adverse impact.

 Consume a small amount of yoghurt in the evening or in the middle of the day, when you are not eating anything else.
 A handful of blueberries or raspberries is a wonderful addition to a small amount of yoghurt.
 Yogurt is really pretty simple to prepare, and there are many excellent recipes available online.